Permineralization: Pyritization

 This method involves the elements sulfur and iron.
 Organisms may become pyritized when they are in marine sediments saturated with iron sulfides.
 (Pyrite is iron sulfide.)
 As organic matter decays it releases sulfide which reacts with dissolved iron in the surrounding waters.
 Pyrite replaces carbonate shell material due to an undersaturation of carbonate in the surrounding waters.
 Some plants become pyritized when they are in a clay terrain, but to a lesser extent than in a marine environment.
 Some pyritized fossils include Precambrian microfossils, marine arthropods and plants.

 Scientific implications

-Permineralized fossils preserve original cell structure, which can help scientists study an organism at the cellular level.
-These are three-dimensional fossils, which create permanent molds of internal structures.
-The mineralization process itself helps prevent tissue compaction, which distorts the actual size of organs.
+Permineralized fossils preserve the original cell structure, which can help scientists study an organism at the cellular level.
+These three-dimensional fossils create permanent molds of internal structures.
+The mineralization process helps prevent tissue compaction, distorting organs' actual size.

-A permineralized fossil will also reveal much about the environment an organism lived in and the substances found in it since it preserves soft body parts.
+A permineralized fossil will also reveal much about an organism's environment and the substances found in it since it preserves soft body parts.

-This helps researchers investigate the plants, animals, and microbes of different time periods.
+This helps researchers investigate the plants, animals, and microbes of different periods.